 To begin, stand upright, holding the back of a chair for stability.

-- Moving your body as little as possible, keep your left leg straight and lift it to the side.
+- Move your body as little as possible, keep your left leg straight and lift it to the side.

-- Lower back to start and switch legs.
+- Lower your back to start and switch legs.

 - Movement should be controlled and focused.